 Top tips

 • Undercook the pasta!
-Fully boiled pasta will become mushy after baking for another 30 minutes, so aim for ‘al dente’ or even a bit firmer.
-About 2 minutes less than the box instructions.
+Fully boiled pasta will become mushy after spending 30 minutes in the oven.

-• Put a nice layer of sauce on the bottom of the baking dish to avoid sticking.
+• Sauce the bottom.
+Be sure to add a layer of sauce to the bottom of the baking dish to prevent sticking.

-• Add the pasta in layers with the cubes of mozzarella cheese distributed randomly.
-This gives a better texture to the dish with a bigger bite of cheese in one spot than the other.
-It’s not required, but a nice touch.
+• Layer the pasta.
+Adding the pasta in layers with randomly scattered cubes of mozzarella cheese gives a better texture to the dish.
+It’s always fun to get a bigger bite of cheese in one spot vs. another.

-If you’ve enjoyed this meatless baked ziti recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Baked Ziti Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Prep: 10 minutes